Eldwick Law’s commercial solicitors sets out the October CPR Update 2019.

-As of 1 October 2019, there have been further amendments made to certain provisions within the Civil Procedure Rules (“CPR”) which have now come into force including: costs budgeting
+As of 1 October 2019, there have been further updates made to certain provisions within the Civil Procedure Rules (“CPR”) which have now come into force including: costs budgeting

 , proceedings brought under section 955 of the Companies Act 2004, and media and communication claims.